Adeyemitoba/buzzline-01-Toba/README.md

-# buzzline-01-case
+# buzzline-01-Adeyemi

-This project introduces streaming data.
-The Python language includes generators - we'll use this feature to generate some streaming buzzline messages.
-As the code runs, it will continuously update log file.
+This project focuses on the implementation of streaming data.
+We will utilize Python's generators to produce streaming buzzline messages.
+As the program executes, it will consistently update a log file.
-We'll use a consumer to modify this log file and alert us when a special message is detected.

 ## Task 1.
 Set Up Your Machine

-First, you'll need to set up your machine.
-Detailed instructions by operating system are provided.
+Ensure that your machine is correctly configured.
+Detailed setup instructions are provided for each operating system.
 1. Install Git.
 2. Install Python **Version 3.11**.
 3. Install VS Code.